danielegiardiello/Prediction_performance_survival/Functions/ReadMe.md

 The R/SAS functions are:

-+ internal_cv.r calculates the bootstrap optimism-corrected internal validation;
++ internal_cv.R calculates the bootstrap optimism-corrected internal validation;

 + stdca.r calculates the net benefit and the corresponding decision curves as proposed by [Vickers et al](https://www.mskcc.org/departments/epidemiology-biostatistics/biostatistics/decision-curve-analysis).
 The corresponding SAS function is stdca.sas.